awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-securityhub-automationrule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Criteria`  <a name="cfn-securityhub-automationrule-criteria"></a>
  A set of [AWS Security Finding Format](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) finding field attributes and corresponding expected values that Security Hub uses to filter findings\.
-If a finding matches the conditions specified in this parameter, Security Hub applies the rule action to the finding\.
+If a rule is enabled and a finding matches the conditions specified in this parameter, Security Hub applies the rule action to the finding\.
 *Required*: No
 *Type*: [AutomationRulesFindingFilters](aws-properties-securityhub-automationrule-automationrulesfindingfilters.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)